Skip to product information

 Chickasaw Plum

-Chickasaw plum is a southeastern species of wild plum that thrives in the hot and humid south.
-Unlike domestic plums which suffer many pest issues in the south, Chickasaw plums are relatively bulletproof in terms of pests.
-Many native peoples across the southeast cultivated wild plums prior to the arrival of Europeans.
-The chickasaw plum we know today is a result of that relationship.
-Like many other wild plums chickasaw plums are fire adapted and will resprout with vigor after a fire.
 They do best with full sun and will thrive in a prairie environment.
 At most they will reach 15 feet tall although 10-12 feet is more common.
 Once established they will quickly spread via suckers forming a dense patch.
 These patches make incredible habitat for all sorts of wildlife.
 The plums are relatively small compared to domestic plums and typically come in the colors of red and yellow.
 They are good for fresh eating and for making jams.
-We are offering field dug suckers from several patched growing at Pandoland outside of Raleigh NC.
-Check out Project Pando at this link (below) to learn more about this site.
+All of our seed this year (2025) came from several patches growing at Pandoland outside of Raleigh NC.
+Check out Project Pando at this link (below) to learn more about this site!
+We have made several video tours of the many conservation projects at Pandoland.
+These videos can be found on our youtube.

 https://www.leaflimb.com/project-pando/